 5. Okinawa (466 square miles)

 Okinawa is located between the East China Sea and the North Pacific Ocean, it is the largest and most populated on the 72 islands in the chain that make up the Ryukyu Archipelago.
-Okinawa is a subtropical island that has a average yearly temperature of around 68° Fahrenheit (20° Celsius).
-Among the prefectures of Japan, Okinawa actually has the youngest and fastest growing population, despite the fact that Okinawa's population is know as one of the oldest in the world.
+Okinawa is a subtropical island that has an average yearly temperature of around 68° Fahrenheit (20° Celsius).
+Among the prefectures of Japan, Okinawa actually has the youngest and fastest-growing population, despite the fact that Okinawa's population is known as one of the oldest in the world.
 There are 34 centenarians (people over 100) per 100,000 people on the island.
-Okinawa has the lowest employment rate and average income compared to other prefectures and its economy is mainly driven by tourism and the United States military presence on the island, which is unpopular with Okinawa residents.
-Two of the major tourist attractions are the Okinawa Churaumi Aquarium and Hiji Falls National Park.
-Okinawa's capital city, Naha, is the biggest city on the island, accounting for almost 25% of Okinawa's population.

 4. Shikoku (7,300 square miles)